MayaY2014/softlayer-python/getting-started.md

 # Known Issues

-All known issues are bagged and tagged on GitHub.
-Narrow your search by filtering for issues tagged with [CLI](https://github.com/softlayer/softlayer-python/issues?labels=CLI).
+All issues are bagged and tagged on GitHub.
+Narrow your search by clicking the [CLI](https://github.com/softlayer/softlayer-python/issues?labels=CLI) label.

 # Additional Documentation